 - Flexible payment options available

-- Follow-up checkin meetings after the program
+- Checkin meetings: Follow-up checkin meetings for 12 months after the program

 Full program details below.